Restricted Notes on Cases

 Create an auxiliary process, suggested name "View Restricted Notes", enable the eponymous form.
 Save it, then edit it if you want to remove User Role permissions, and thus hide the link from users with those roles.

 Get the links for the new auxiliary processes into the Actions menu on cases.
 This usually means adding the processes to a Custom Link Box element on the Main Profile (or Menu Boxes if used).
 See Profiles - Side Bar, Actions Menu, and Views Menu Elements for help on this.

 The above is a suggested setup, but site administrators are free to use a different setup.
 For example, the Add and View functions could be combined onto one auxiliary form if desired.

-Worth noting: The Branch Logic Confidential Viewer block works when placed directly on the Main Profile (or profile layout views).
+Worth noting: The Branch Logic Confidential Viewer block works when placed directly on a case profile.
 The button (or no permission message) displays, and the notes are displayed if clicked.
 There is no "close" button to hide or collapse the list of notes.
 The list is hidden behind the button when the page is refreshed.

 Where to place the View and Edit logs list views is up to each site, but they should be on an auxiliary form behind an auxiliary process (Actions menu link) that only certain user roles can view.